 If you haven’t already been to Lake Tahoe, chances are that you’ve heard about it from a friend or had it pop up on your Instagram feed.
-It’s really no surprise—with epic views, year-round outdoor recreation and an all-you-can-eat buffet of perfect views and photo ops, Lake Tahoe makes an easy add to anyone’s travel bucket list.
+It’s really no surprise—with epic views, year-round outdoor recreation and a vast collection of perfect views and photo ops, Lake Tahoe makes an easy add to anyone’s travel bucket list.

 Where is Lake Tahoe?

-Lake Tahoe is located in the Sierra Nevada mountain range, along California’s northwestern border with Nevada.
+Lake Tahoe is located in the Sierra Nevada mountain range, along the California-Nevada border.
 Sitting squarely on the border between the two states, about ⅔ of the lake’s shoreline falls in California with the rest in Nevada.

 Is Lake Tahoe man made?

 Lake Tahoe is not man made—not even a little!
-Lake Tahoe was formed 25 million years ago, due to geologic block faulting.
+Lake Tahoe was formed 25 million years ago, as the result of geologic block faulting.
 As uplifted blocks created the surrounding mountain ranges, down-dropped blocks created the Lake Tahoe basin.

-Over millions of years, a mix of glacial & volcanic activity shaped the basin until it became the modern lakescape that we know and love today.
+Over millions of years, a mix of glacial & volcanic activity shaped the basin until it became the modern lake that we know and love today.

 Smaller alpine lakes that surround Lake Tahoe, such as Emerald Bay, Cascade Lake, Fallen Leaf Lake and the Angora Lakes are all similar, smaller relics from the same time period.